newchuyalong/libgdx-learning/Bitmap-fonts.md

 [[Hiero]] - a utility for converting a system font to a bitmap

-[Glyph Designer](http://renderhjs.net/shoebox/)  - lets you load customized glyphs from an image, and then create a bitmap font from them.
+[ShoeBox](http://renderhjs.net/shoebox/)  - lets you load customized glyphs from an image, and then create a bitmap font from them.
 [There's a great tutorial for using it with libgdx](https://www.youtube.com/watch?v=dxPf1M7YORU&feature=youtu.be).

 [Glyph Designer](http://71squared.com/en/glyphdesigner) - a commercial bitmap font tool with a wide variety of options for shadows, gradients, stroke, etc.